Interview by Linda in 2008

 We call it socialism, because the focus is on “social,” the society of the people.
 This is the most important thing.
-What we are talking about isnot a form of the old socialism or communism.
-Our socialism revolves around the rights of the people.
+Socialism in Ecuador revolves around the rights of the people.
 It encourages the people’s ability to get involved in the creative process of government.

 Gary – Perhaps participatory democracy is a more fitting term for what you are doing than the term socialism is, and with less negative associations.

 Leonardo – Yes.
 Participatory democracy is not just to meet with the people to tell them what to do or to force them.
 It is to educate them, to train them, to give them the skills and knowledge to help them to make the best decisions possible for the good of the community.